RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/AutowareSimulation.md

 - Camera

 However, more sensors can be added for custom use.
 Autoware provides drivers for all the mentioned sensors, more velodyne LiDAR drivers for gazebo can be found on [velodyne_driver](https://bitbucket.org/DataspeedInc/velodyne_simulator/src).
 All drivers that work on ROS and can be simulated using Gazebo can be added to Autoware with no extra effort, [Gazebo Sensor Tutorial](http://gazebosim.org/tutorials?tut=ros_gzplugins) can be referred for detailed tutorials.
 This includes but not limited to
--2D Lidar
+- 2D Lidar
--GPS
+- GPS
--Compass
+- Compass
--Contact/Force Sensors
+- Contact/Force Sensors

 Various noise models can be simulated for the sensors, most of them use a parametric noise model.
 Sensor Placement